 - Simplex

 - -One direction

+- -One side transmits, the other receives

 - e.g. Television

 - Half duplex

 - -Either direction, but only one way at a time

 - e.g. police radio

 - Full duplex

+- -Both stations may transmit simultaneously

-- -Both directions at the same time
+- -Medium carries signals in both direction at same time

 - e.g. telephone